 When I was 17 years old, I was involved in a serious car accident that took the lives of four teens and left me in critical condition with multiple injuries, a fused elbow at a 90 degree angle, and a severe case of survivor’s guilt.
 That was 37 years ago.

 I have tried various workout routines and classes that I was able to do with some modifications for my arm.
-When Hamburg Bikram Yoga opened and was offering an introductory special, I decided to try it out.
+When Kula Yoga Studio opened and was offering an introductory special, I decided to try it out.
 The first time I walked through those doors I was fearful I would not be able to do all the postures, I would not survive the heat, people might judge my modifications for my arm, or I would get bored doing the same postures every class.
 I ended up coming six times in that ten day period and immediately bought 30 classes.

-I cannot begin to tell you how Bikram Yoga Hamburg has changed my life.
+I cannot begin to tell you how Kula Yoga Studio has changed my life.
 Not only did I lose weight and sculpt my body, but the everyday aches and pains I experience began to subside.
 I became stronger and more flexible and my posture improved.
 At the same time of becoming more aware of my body, I began to see emotional changes.
 My patience improved, I was happier, calmer and I was able to forgive myself.
 I gained a heightened understanding of living in the present and embracing my new sense of peace.

 There came a point, after a year, where I was getting lazy with my practice so I did a private session with Madeline.
 She helped me with proper and deeper positions, transition of postures and improved breathing.
 This took my practice to a new level.
 I encourage anyone considering Bikram yoga to set aside your fears and give it a try.
 All the instructors are amazing and the studio and atmosphere is so comfortable and welcoming.
 I have learned that our journey on earth is full of many experiences that will change your life forever.
-It can be a car accident or simply walking through the door of a Bikram studio.
+It can be a car accident or simply walking through the door of a Bikram Yoga Series studio.

-The very first time I walked through the doors of a Bikram Yoga Studio, I was in tears.
+The very first time I walked through the doors of a Bikram Yoga Series studio, I was in tears.
 For the first time in my life, at age 41, I was going to experience yoga, and my fears of the unknown were extremely overwhelming.
-All I knew is that the room was going to be really hot, the class was ninety minutes long and there were 26 postures that I had no idea what the names were or even what they looked like, but through my tears, I was willing to give it a try with the support of my “experienced Bikram Yoga practicing friend.”
+All I knew is that the room was going to be really hot, the class was ninety minutes long and there were 26 postures that I had no idea what the names were or even what they looked like, but through my tears, I was willing to give it a try with the support of my “experienced Bikram Yoga Series practicing friend.”
 My goal was to survive class by just breathing.

 Needless to say, I survived my first Bikram class and left with an entirely new set of emotions.
 Just like it was yesterday, I can recall every emotion, thought and sensation I had during my first class.
 I will always embrace those memories and I know my vulnerability on my first day is what drives me to continue with a regular Bikram practice today.